 The production of electricity will almost double over the next 2 decades, but the reign of oil is ending; it will be replaced by electricity delivered from renewable sources.

 In our opinion, over the long term, the energy source that offers the lowest cost of production with the least environmental damage will replace oil; that source is wind.
-The wind industry is experiencing and will continue to experience double-digit growth.

 The International Energy Agency (IEA) estimates that total onshore wind capacity will reach 546 GW by 2020 and 923 GW by 2035.
 Offshore wind capacity will add 175 GW to this, and the wind industry’s share of global energy generation will increase significantly up to 2035.